 We recommend 3rd- or 4th-generation Intel Xeon Scalable Series processors.
 In general, the Gold line represents the best value in terms of the number of ports provided for a given hardware spend.
 We recommend the Xeon Gold 6342 for its 2.8GHz base clock speed and 24 physical cores.
 When optimally deployed it can offer up to 97-100HD per socket or up to 195HD in a 1U 2-socket server.

 The Xeon Gold 6348 and 6354 parts are slightly less capable, but still represent good options if the 6342 is not available.
 We have no data for the Xeon Gold 6442Y, but expect its performance to be similar.

 Less powerful hardware is available, but as a proportion of the server cost the savings are not large for a significant reduction in capability.
 Where possible you should over-specify your hardware because forthcoming features of the Infinity platform may require additional processing power.

-If you need to obtain the most capacity out of every last rack unit, the Intel Xeon Platinum 8458P looks hard to beat.
-We have not yet had a chance to test this 2.7GHz behemoth with 44 physical cores, but we would expect 350HD or more from a 1U 2-socket server.
+If capacity per rack unit is your main requirement, the Intel Xeon Platinum 8458P is worth considering.
+We have not yet tested this, but with 2.7GHz and 44 physical cores we would expect 350HD or more from a 1U 2-socket server.

 Sometimes new hardware is not an option.
-If you need to use existing hardware, try to find a 6248R machine.
-When new, this was our preferred hardware option and it is being used successfully to run Pexip Infinity by all sorts of organizations all over the world.
-Make sure all 6 memory channels are populated on each socket and you should see 87-95HD per socket or around 180HD in a 1U 2-socket server.
+If you need to use existing hardware, we recommend a 6248R machine.
+When new, this was our preferred hardware option and it is being used successfully to run Pexip Infinity by a variety of organizations globally.
+Ensure all 6 memory channels are populated on each socket; you should achieve 87-95HD per socket or around 180HD in a 1U 2-socket server.

 For the Pexip Infinity platform, the following server configurations provide maximum performance for cost: